liuzzom/cuda_programming/README.md

 # cuda_programming
-some codes from the Parallel Computing course
+Some codes from the Parallel Computing course.
+Every advice will be welcome.